c-gabri/Federated-Learning-PyTorch/README.md

 # Federated Visual Classification (PyTorch): FedSGD, FedAvg, FedAvgM, FedIR, FedVC, FedProx
 PyTorch implementation of Federated Learning algorithms FedSGD, FedAvg, FedAvgM, FedIR, FedVC and FedProx, applied to visual classification.
 Client distributions are synthesized with arbitrary non-identicalness and imbalance (Dirichlet priors).
-Client systems cen be arbitrarily heterogeneous.
+Client systems can be arbitrarily heterogeneous.

 ## Disclaimer
 **Why Federated Learning is incompatible with privacy and why this is irrelevant for its success**